 Regarding his philosophy of positive football, there isn’t an autocratic approach to it either.
 In line with the concept of transformational leadership, players have scope and are trusted to be expressive and creative when the time is right within a general tactical framework.
 Such an empowering strategy facilitates players to own their own game, enhancing enjoyment and commitment to the team and panel.

 A little known practice outside of Dublin GAA circles is Jim Gavin’s wider view on improving the quality of his squad.
-An extremely clever approach, he has developed a community of sharing where club chairmen and managers are invited to a meeting with all other club chairmen and managers on an annual basis.
+An extremely clever approach, he has developed a community of sharing where club chairmen and managers are invited annually to a meeting with all other club chairmen and managers.
 The meeting is mostly facilitated by members of the Dublin backroom team, many of whom are experts in their fields.
-Here expertise is shared among everyone – facilitating clubs to draw on each other’s expertise as well as the county backroom team, strengthening the base of the club game.
+Here expertise (coaching, psychology, physiotherapy, S&C) is shared among everyone – facilitating clubs to draw on each other’s expertise as well as the county backroom team, strengthening the base of the club game.
 Such foresight is a rarity, resulting in a much higher club standard – a progressive strategy with the end result being a rising tide, lifting all boats to the benefit of the Dublin senior football team.

 Keith Begley is an Irish based sport psychologist - accredited with the Irish Institute of Sport.